 When an email server accepts a message it is obliged to deliver it, or otherwise return a delivery failure message to the sender.
 This ensures that an email message cannot disappear into thin air and implies that the sender of an email can trust the integrity of the email system.

-Occasionally a message can be neither delivered nor returned, usually as a result of a spam message to a non-existent recipient from a falsified sender address (see Anti-spam Info for more information).
+Occasionally a message can be neither delivered nor returned, usually as a result of a spam message to a non-existent recipient from a falsified sender address (see What Is Spam and How To Avoid It for more information).

 There are 3 main types of email servers: